Dominican Day Parade

 The National Dominican Day Parade in New York City is a parade organized by people of Dominican heritage in the city.
 The event started in 1982 as a local celebration with concerts and cultural events in the Washington Heights section of Manhattan.
 Organized by Dominican American community leaders, the parade is held annually in August on 6th Avenue.

 Similar parades to celebrate the culture of the Dominican Republic are also held every year in Haverstraw, New York, Paterson, New Jersey, Boston, Lawrence, Massachusetts, Philadelphia, Providence, Rhode Island, and along the Grand Concourse in The Bronx.

-In 2020, there was a Virtual Dominican Parade due to COVID restrictions.
+In 2020, there was a Virtual Dominican Day Parade due to COVID restrictions.

 Parade and Related Events

 Dominicans in Dominican Day parade of 2019.

 The parade is held on 6th Avenue in New York City.
 Marching proceeds from south to north, beginning on 38th Street.

 There are a series of events leading to the National Dominican Day Parade.